maskedcoder/CartoonJS/README.markdown

 ##### Matrix.draw() -> null

 Pretends to draw the Matrix.
-Nothing happens by default, because Matrices are supposed to be the invisible workers that manipulate CartoonItems into performing their maniacal whims.
+Nothing happens by default, because Matrices are supposed to be the invisible workers that manipulate Cartoon Items into performing their maniacal whims.

 ##### Matrix.attr(object) -> bool
 ##### Matrix.attr(name, value) -> bool